MelissaAppolis/React-Memory-Game/README.md

 # Memory Game

 This is a memory game built with React.
 It is a one player game where the user can try and match up card numbers.
-The game is able to track the game time as well as reset the game.
+The game is able to track game time as well as reset the game.
 ![Screenshot](Screenshot.png)

+Check out the [game](https://melissaappolis.github.io/React-Memory-Game/) here

 ## Rules of the Game